By Eventbrite

 What are the next best moves?

-Competitor analysis identifies offline sync as a key differentiator for Maintenance Mobile.
+Competitor analysis identifies offline-first tracking as the key differentiator for BarCloud in low-connectivity environments.

 A counter-intuitive read